 The hon.
 Member for Kingston upon Hull East (Karl Turner), who is not in his place, mentioned security and the importance not just of data security, but of prescribed persons in the Bill.
 I share the concern he raises, and as my right hon.
 Friend the Member for West Dorset (Sir Oliver Letwin) said, there are provisions in the Bill for anonymised and aggregated data on the model of smart data used elsewhere.
 It is also worth saying that the Bill has tightened the security for prescribed persons.
 Such investigations must be done in accordance with the regulations.
 Those are defined and will be further defined in secondary legislation.

 On interoperability, let me reassure the House that there is scope in the Bill to require all new charge points to offer pay-as-you-go services.
 My right hon.
 Friend the Member for South Holland and The Deepings (Mr Hayes), who is no longer in his place, raised the question of the design competition—and rightly so, in this, the Year of Engineering.
-Let me confirm that it will cover the whole of the UK, as he and colleagues mentioned.
+Let me confirm that it will cover the whole UK, as he and colleagues mentioned.

 My right hon.
 Friend the Member for East Devon (Sir Hugo Swire) pointed out the importance of rural infrastructure.
 As the Member for Hereford and South Herefordshire, I entirely share that view.
-He will know that we have made significant investments—in the electric vehicle home-charge scheme, the workplace charging scheme and, as I have mentioned, the charging infrastructure investment fund—in order to support roll-out, but this is an important issue, and the Government will remain vigilant in ensuring that there is no discrimination against rural owners or potential owners of electric cars.
+He will know that we have made significant investments—in the electric vehicle home-charge scheme, the workplace charging scheme and, as I have mentioned, the charging infrastructure investment fund—to support roll-out, but this is an important issue, and the Government will remain vigilant in ensuring that there is no discrimination against rural owners or potential owners of electric cars.